Autumn Term 2023

 Stage 3: Course Discussion

-Once we have received their application, our admissions team will soon be in touch to offer them a course discussion.
-Traditionally, these are held in college and are a friendly face to face discussion about the chosen course and any future ambitions.
+Once we have received their application, they will receive an email asking them to log on and book their course discussion.
+These short meetings are held in college and are a friendly face to face discussion about the chosen course and any future ambitions.
 Parents or Guardians are always welcome to join in and it’s a great chance to both ask as many questions as you like, to ensure it’s the right decision.
 It's also the perfect chance to discuss any learning support requirements or financial support options (if applicable).

 Stage 4: Formal Offer

-Following a successful course discussion, applicants will receive a formal offer from us by letter, which fully explains the grades they need to get on to the course.
+Following a successful course discussion, applicants will receive an offer certificate on the day and then get an email from us, which confirms the grades they need to get on to the course.

 Stage 5: Enrolment

 Applicants who have accepted their offer of a place to study with us, will be sent an individual online enrolment link with full details of what to do

 Once they have enrolled, their place is now secured and assuming they meet the entry criteria they will be starting their studies with us in September!Enrolment: More info